tetris245/tetris245/README.md

 * Improved most commands with target by
   - adding a condition related to global item permissions
   - removing the whispering message, often misunderstood by players
-* Updated the /kd debug (Tip: check the internal enhanced KD menu!)
+* Updated the /kd debug command (Tip: check the internal enhanced KD menu!)
 * Updated the invisible commands, the unrestrict command and several rewritten functions for R86 compatibility
 * Fixed photoshot issue in Photographic room after pose menu change
 * Fixed a bug in pose menu when the nickname is undefined